How leading businesses are using a blueprint to decipher customer mindset and prevent churn

-We can’t un-live 2020, and your new context has led you to redefine value and change your mindset, perhaps subconsciously.
+We can’t un-live these times, and your new context has led you to redefine value and change your mindset, perhaps subconsciously.
 But can we really comment on mindset?

 Google search trends are always enlightening1.
 Personal well-being has become a focus, with “online therapy” searches growing 100%.
 Simplicity has become a lifeline as we balance work and leisure with limited resources.
 This is shown in searches for “easy”, “step-by-step” and “for beginners” being up 60%.
 Consumers are now more self-empowered and creative, with DIY and recipe searches seeing a huge spike.
 All these shifts affect buying behaviour, and these ‘trends’ may be here to stay.

 Our need for simplicity, driven by financial concerns and safety, has resulted in our consumption becoming more conscious (according to Accenture2) – we’re slashing unneeded services, buying local and limiting waste.
 We’re more focused on the basics and, of course, we’ve migrated online expecting that service providers will meet us there.
 Where they’re not, the young disruptors are capturing our imagination and our cash.
 Behaviour follows mindset.

 While conscious buying and personal well-being sound like honorable pursuits, the unfortunate truth is that they’re often being driven by fear and anxiety.
 Much of this comes from perceptions of financial instability, and this is manifesting in cuts in spending and spending frequency.
 And it won’t change soon.